DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 - The first officer had the ability to take over the controls and abort the landing, but allowed the captain to continue flying, even during the final six seconds.

+### 4) ⛑ Psychological Safety

+- This is the biggest predictor of an engineering team’s success at Google.
 - Take risks without feeling insecure or embarrassed.
 - Say, “I don’t know.” -- Continuously learning.
 - New ideas are welcomed.
 - Failure is done in the open, examined blamelessly, and leads to growth.
-- This is the biggest predictor of a team’s success.